cran/Rigma/README.md

 ## Example

-Open Figma and navigate to your favorite file.
+Open ‘Figma’ and navigate to your favorite file.
 In the URL you can see the key of the file.
 To retrieve the File as an R object execute:

     example_file_key <- "sFHgQh9dL6369o5wrZHmdR"
     get_file(example_file_key)

-A tree of nodes is used to represent the Figma file.
+A tree of nodes is used to represent the ‘Figma’ file.
 Every file has a DOCUMENT node at the root, and any CANVAS nodes branch out of that node.